The Blue Train started in 1946 and has become an icon in the South African safari business as a luxury way to traverse the country.

 The Blue Train has deluxe and luxury suites, the luxury suites are slightly bigger and have a full size bath tub instead of a three quarter.
 The deluxe suites have a choice of either a shower or bath.
 All suites have remote controlled facilities such as blinds, are soundproofed and have air conditioning, safe and TV.
 24 hour room service with a butler on call.
 There are lounge and club cars as well as an elegant dining car.
 Dress on board is smart casual during the day and jacket and tie in the evening, ladies to dress accordingly.

-Location: The Blue Train operates two routes: Pretoria to Cape Town and Pretoria to Durban.
-Both routes also operate in the reverse direction.
-The train can be chartered and routes tailored accordingly.
+Location: The Blue Train operates between Pretoria and Cape Town and vice versa, a two night-three day journey.
+There are occasional services between Pretoria and Kruger National Park, a two day ride.
+The train can also be chartered and routes tailored accordingly.

 Activities: You are welcome to spend the duration of the journey on board, enjoying the changing scenery, fine food and company.
-If travelling between Pretoria and Durban you’ll be whisked from once city to another, non-stop.
-Travelling from Pretoria to Cape Town you’ll have time to explore the diamond rush town of Kimberley.
+If travelling between Pretoria and Durban you are whisked from once city to another, non-stop.
+Travelling from Pretoria to Cape Town you have time to explore the diamond rush town of Kimberley.
 Travelling northbound the train stops at Matjiesfontein to see the Victorian buildings and enjoy a glass of sherry at the bar.

 Children: Children can travel on The Blue Train on request only.